ARGUMENTATION STUDIES:

 Jean-Blaise Grize, 1982, De la Logique à l’Argumentation [From Logic to Argumentation]

-Perelman & Olbrechts-Tyteca work is considered to be a revival of rhetorical argumentation, originating in Aristotle’s Rhetoric.
-Along the same line, Hamblin’s foundational work revived argumentation as a dialectical and critical thinking, based on concept of fallacies, and originating in Aristotle’s On Sophistical Refutations:
+The work of Perelman & Olbrechts-Tyteca work is seen as a revival of rhetorical argumentation, which has its origins in Aristotle’s Rhetoric.
+In the same vein, Hamblin’s seminal work revived argumentation as a dialectical and critical thinking, based on the concept of fallacies, which originated in Aristotle’s On Sophistical Refutations:

 Charles L. Hamblin, 1970, Fallacies

-From the 1980s on, Frans van Eemeren and Rob Grootendorst have developed the “Pragma-dialectical” approach.
-They recast the study of argumentation in terms of speech acts, linguistic pragmatics and a new conception of dialectic.
-They elaborated a powerful system of guidelines for the evaluation of arguments as a system of rules for the rational resolution of differences of opinion, S. Norms; Rules; Evaluation.
+Since the 1980s, Frans van Eemeren and Rob Grootendorst have developed the “Pragma-dialectical” approach.
+They reformulated the study of argumentation in terms of speech acts, linguistic pragmatics and a new conception of dialectics.
+They developed a powerful system of guidelines for evaluating arguments as a system of rules for the rational resolution of differences of opinion, S. Norms; Rules; Evaluation.

 Frans H. van Eemeren & Rob Grootendorst, 1984, Speech Acts in Argumentative Discussions A Theoretical Model for the Analysis of Discussions Directed Towards Solving Conflicts of Opinion.